SEAI Grants Ireland: Solar Panel Grant 2026 Guide

 Can I get a grant for battery storage?

-The residential SEAI solar grant covers solar PV panels only — there is no separate grant for battery storage.
+The residential SEAI solar grant covers solar PV panels only and there is no separate grant for battery storage.
 However, batteries are covered by 0% VAT when installed as part of the same solar contract.

 How long does the grant application take?